ncatlab/nlab-content/pages/1884.md

 This simple construction turns out to yield remarkably useful groups of [[homotopy]] [[invariants]].
 A variety of deep facts in [[algebraic topology]] have fairly elementary proofs in terms of topolgical K-theory, for instance the [[Hopf invariant one]] problem ([Adams-Atiyah 66](#AdamsAtiyah66)).

-One defines the "higher" K-groups of a topological space to be those of its higher [[suspensions]]
+One defines the "higher" K-groups of a topological space to be those of its higher [[reduced suspensions]]

 $$
   K^{-n}(X) = K(\Sigma^n X)